-Season One took place over a calendar year in Minnesota where every Monday for 52 weeks, Daniel Klein and Mirra Fine (husband and wife) released short films that followed the culinary, agricultural and hunting explorations of Daniel Klein.
+Season One of the series took place over a calendar year in Minnesota where every Monday for 52 weeks, Daniel Klein and Mirra Fine (husband and wife) released short films about the culinary, agricultural and hunting happenings in their home state.
 In Season Two, Klein and Fine traveled across America, taking the viewer on a journey to appreciate and understand where good food comes from and how to enjoy it.
 In Season 3, Daniel and Mirra travel to China, Japan, India, Sri Lanka, Spain, Morocco, Italy, Turkey, Argentina, Mexico, South Africa and Ethiopia to tell the stories of real food and the people who make it.
 In Season 4 (with a new family in tow), they spent 2 months each in Colorado, Mexico, Ireland and Nova Scotia, documenting a multitude of regional food stories.
 Their most recent season took a turn away from food and toward Immigrant stories, telling a variety of compassionate takes on American Life in its many forms.

 Contact: daniel (at) theperennialplate.com